-- See the "Auto defrost chart" on pages 27 and 28 for defrosting directions for each food. - To defrost items not listed in "Auto defrost chart" on pages 27 and 28, use 30% Cook Power.
-Refer to a reliable cookbook for defrosting information.
+- See the "Auto defrost chart" on page 27 for defrosting directions for each food. - To defrost items not listed in "Auto defrost chart" on pages 27 and 28, use 30% Cook Power.
+Refer to a reliable cookbook for defrosting information. - 1.
+Put frozen food in oven and close the door. - 2.
+Choose AUTO DEFROST.

-2. Choose AUTO DEFROST.
+AUTO DEFROST ∐.